All Inclusive

 All disability-related equipment, aids, and devices continue to be allowed through security checkpoints once cleared through screening.

-For more information on what to expect during security screening, you may want to visit our section written for Travelers with Disabilities and Medical Conditions.
+For more information on what to expect during security screening, you may want to visit the section written for Travelers with Disabilities and Medical Conditions.

 (We also recommend asking your doctor to give you a prescription for new meds to keep separate from the actual meds, in case of loss of the medicine so that you can easily replace it.)